MicrosoftDocs/architecture-center/docs/example-scenario/wvd/azure-virtual-desktop-multi-region-bcdr-content.md

 - At the [compute](/azure/virtual-desktop/faq#can-i-set-availability-options-when-creating-host-pools-) layer, spread the Virtual Desktop session hosts across different availability zones.
 - At the [storage](/azure/storage/common/storage-redundancy) layer, use zone resiliency whenever possible.
 - At the [networking](/azure/vpn-gateway/create-zone-redundant-vnet-gateway) layer, deploy zone-resilient Azure ExpressRoute and virtual private network (VPN) gateways.
 - For each dependency, review the impact of a single zone outage and plan mitigations.
-For example, deploy Active Directory Domain Controllers (AD DC) and other external resources accessed by Virtual Desktop users across multiple zones.
+For example, deploy Active Directory Domain Controllers and other external resources accessed by Virtual Desktop users across multiple zones.

-Depending on the number of availability zones you use, evaluate over-provisioning the number of Session Hosts to compensate for the loss of one zone.
+Depending on the number of availability zones you use, evaluate over-provisioning the number of session hosts to compensate for the loss of one zone.
 For example, even with (n-1) zones available, you can ensure user experience and performance.

 > [!NOTE]
 > Azure availability zones are a high-availability feature that can improve resiliency.
-However, do not consider them a disaster recovery solution able to protect from region wide disasters.
+However, do not consider them a disaster recovery solution able to protect from region-wide disasters.

 :::image type="content" source="images/azure-az-picture.png " alt-text="Image that shows Azure zones, datacenters, and geographies.":::

-Because of the possible combinations of types, replication options, service capabilities, and availability restrictions in some regions, the [Cloud Cache](/fslogix/cloud-cache-resiliency-availability-cncpt) component from [FSLogix](/fslogix/overview) is used over specific storage replication mechanisms.
+Because of the possible combinations of types, replication options, service capabilities, and availability restrictions in some regions, the [Cloud Cache](/fslogix/cloud-cache-resiliency-availability-cncpt) component from [FSLogix](/fslogix/overview) is used instead of specific storage replication mechanisms.

 OneDrive isn't covered in this article.
 For more information on redundancy and high-availability, see [SharePoint and OneDrive data resiliency in Microsoft 365](/compliance/assurance/assurance-sharepoint-onedrive-data-resiliency).

 For the remainder of this article, you're going to create a reference architecture for the two different Virtual Desktop host pool types.
-There are also observations provided to compare with other solutions:
+There are also observations provided so that you can compare this architecture with other solutions:

 - **Personal**
   - In this type of host pool, a user has a permanently assigned session host, which should never change.
 Since it's personal, this VM can store user data.
 The assumption is to use replication and backup techniques to preserve and protect the state.